OP-TEE/optee_docs/building/gits/optee_os.rst

 Build using LLVM/clang
 ======================
 optee_os can be compiled using llvm/clang.
-Start by getting the toolchain (see :ref:`llvm`).
+Start by downloading the toolchain (see :ref:`llvm`).
 After that you can compile by running.

 .. note::